 Before starting the actual experiment, the eye tracking system also needs to be calibrated.
 The calibration procedure accounts for individual differences in eye anatomy and consists of collecting point of gaze data for a set of predefined target points in a stationary visual display.
 Participants are simply asked to look at various target points while the respective eye data get stored in the system.
 An accurate calibration of the system for each individual participant is crucial for obtaining valid eye movement data.

 We regularly run behavioural, EEG and TMS studies.
-If you are interested in taking part in our studies or have any queries regarding our research, please email the CNRU lab (see address below).
+If you are interested in taking part in our studies or have any queries regarding our research, please sign up to our the Psychology Department’s participant pool.